Skip to Main Content

 • Like other tarweeds, the stem and foliage are hairy and have an odor reminiscent of tar.

-• Each head has a center of yellowish dark-tipped disc florets and a fringe of bright yellow to white ray florets, often with purplish striping on the undersides.
+• Each daisies-like flower head has a center of yellowish dark-tipped disc florets and a fringe of bright yellow to white ray florets, often with purplish striping on the undersides.

 • Other names used is Golden-yarrow and Yellow Yarrow

-• Golden Yarrow is a flowering plant in the daisy family
+• Golden Yarrow is a flowering plant in the Daisy family native to California

-• It is native to California from the San Francisco Bay Area to San Diego County and Baja California, as well as the foothills of the Sierras.
+• It resides in the San Francisco Bay Area to San Diego County and Baja California, as well as the foothills of the Sierras.

 • The plant grows in large clumps or stands of many erect stems often exceeding half a meter in height.